 There’s a reason IKEA doesn’t sell their stuff without instructions.
 It would be foolish for Yamaha to ship a console without any guides.
-I’m sure they’re many of us around the world glad they do.
+I’m sure they’re many of us around the world glad they ship with manuals.
 Every thoughtful producer ships their product with some sort of documentation.
 To bring it a little closer to home, church has the ultimate example of documentation.
 Bear with me.
 I know someone might already be thinking I’m going the corny route.
 You know, like how, “…the Bible is the manual of life…”.
 Though it is that’s not what I’m on.

 We’ve Been Having It — We Has It

 We have the Bible because documentation.
 Of course, we know that it is God’s Word and He inspired it.
 The first tablets was God documenting for His people.
-Gold told His people to erect monuments and write words on doorposts.
+God told His people to erect monuments and write words on doorposts.
 Great examples of documentation.
 Archaeology continues to uncover different ways of documentation supporting claims of the Bible.

 We get to understand contexts we never lived in because some took time to document.
 A better appreciation of what God said to a people in a particular time.
 All because someone picked up a pen (of their time of course) or carved something.
-Isn’t that cool?

 Is this example and case for documenting extreme?
 Could be.
 Or not.
 Documenting what we do, have done and plan to do is important.
 Here’s why we must document: